 ~ By Melina Kantor

-Hmm.
-What do you think?
-Read the article, then leave a comment and let us know.
+So, what do you think?
+Please leave us a comment and let us know.

 Have a great weekend!

 Melina writes contemporary women’s fiction with a pinch of oregano and a dash of chutzpah.
-By day, she is an elementary school computer teacher.
-You can visit her athttp://melinakantor.com.
+She loves to travel and enjoys turning her adventures into research and inspiration for her writing.
+This summer, she and her dog will be moving from Brooklyn to Jerusalem.
+You can visit her at http://melinakantor.com.